edmd/checkout.com/docs/README.md

 Application, the Payment Gateway has not been configured to determine which Acquirer to use for a given corridor.
 We are simply determining the Payment Processor by the Card Details supplied.

+i.e. Given a Card Number submitted to the Gateway, will determine which Acquirer to use:
+	1. Card Numbers beginning with: 1111 - Simulated Acquirer offline
+	2. Card Numbers beginning with: 1234 - Card fails Acquirer validation
+	3. Any other Card Numbers: - Successful transaction creation

 # Excluded (due to time constraints) but desirable for future iterations

 1. Improved logging formatting and richer information, including Correlation Ids